 HealthyPi is the first fully open-source, full-featured vital sign monitor.
 Using the Raspberry Pi as its computing and display platform, the HealthyPi add-on HAT turns the Raspberry Pi into a vital sign monitoring system.

-If you don’t already have one, you can buy HealthyPi at Crowd Supply.
+If you don’t already have one, you can now buy HealthyPi from any of the following places:

 The HealthyPi was designed with not just one application in mind, but a variety of them.
 While it does function as a vital sign monitor for traditional patient monitoring applications, it can also be used for several other applications.
 You can use it with a Raspberry Pi using a display; use it with a Raspberry Pi with the official touchscreen using our “Complete Kit,” or you can use it standalone by connecting it to any computer’s USB port.
 The software is compatible across all platforms.

 If you have purchased the “HealthyPi Complete Kit”, then it would already come with a Raspberry Pi and microSD storage with all the HealthyPi software pre-loaded and configured on it.
 Just plug it in and it should work.

 You would still need to assemble the display enclosure and the display stand for the provided SmartiPi Touch Case.
 The SmartiPi Touch that comes included with the HealthyPi kit is already partly assembled.
 Check out the below video for instructions on how to assemble the kit.

 If you have a Raspberry Pi setup already available, just follow the following steps on your Raspberry Pi.
 You will need a monitor and a keyboard/mouse and the Raspberry Pi should be running Raspbian before proceeding with HealthyPi installation.
 To find out how to install Raspbian check out this great tutorial on Raspberry Pi’s official site.

 The following video shows you how to connect the HealthyPi to a Raspberry Pi.